vineetgupta1991/helmes/README.md

 H2
 ##

-Import into your IDE as a gradle project and run.
+Import into your IDE as a gradle project and run. <br>
 In order to check entries in DB, login to http://localhost:8080/h2, with datasource url, jdbc:h2:~/helmes and check the tables.

 # Documentation